 Protected Resource Column A Amount of Land in Protected Resource (sq.ft.)
-Column B Maximum Disturbance Allowance (percent) Column C Maximum Amount of Permitted Disturbance (sq.ft.)
+Column B Maximum Disturbance Allowance (percent) Column CMaximumAmount ofPermittedDisturbance(sq.ft.)
 Column D Proposed Disturbance of Resource (sq.ft.)

 Floodplain 0%

 Steep Slopes:

 Moderately

 Very Steep

 Wetlands 0%

 Wetland 20%

 Margins

 Riparian

 Buffers:

 Zone 1 Buffer 0%

 Zone 2 Buffer 20%

 Woodlands

 Residential 35%

 uses

 Non- 50%

 residential

 Total

-^{} See Section 1001.C., herein.
+See Section 1001.C., herein.

-^{} Disturbance allowances may be modified where federal or state permits have been obtained by the applicant and provided to the Township.
+Disturbance allowances may be modified where federal or state permits have been obtained by the applicant and provided to the Township.

-- 2. In those cases where only a limited portion of the site or tract will be subject to disturbance (i.e., 1,000 square feet or less), the Township Zoning Officer may determine the area of land required to be shown on the plan information that will adequately demonstrate compliance with the natural resource protection standards of this Section.
-Where less than the entire site is to be shown on the plan, the application shall be accompanied by a written explanation from the applicant as to why it is not necessary to include the entire site with the plan information. - B. Continued Protection of Identified Natural Resources.
+- 2. disturbance (i.e., 1,000 square feet or less), the Township Zoning Officer may determine the area of land required to be shown on the plan information that will adequately demonstrate compliance with the natural resource protection standards of this Section.
+Where less than the entire site is to be shown on the plan, the application shall be accompanied by a written explanation from the applicant as to why it is not necessary to include the entire site with the plan information. - Β. Continued Protection of Identified Natural Resources.
 To ensure the continued protection of identified natural resources, the following requirements shall apply: - 1.
 Protected Resource Areas On Individual Lots. - a.
 For resource protected areas on individual lots, restrictions meeting Township specifications shall be placed in the deeds for each site or lot that has resource protection areas within its boundaries.
 Such deed restrictions shall also be clearly stated on the approved final plan. - b.
 Deeds shall clearly state that the maintenance responsibility lies with the individual property owner.
-The restrictions shall provide for the continuance of the resource protection areas in accordance with the provisions of this Ordinance. - c.
-Other mechanisms for ensuring the continued protection of identified resources, such as conservation easements, may also be considered and used if approved by the Township. - 2.
-Protected Resource Areas Held In Common. - a.
-For resource protected areas held in common, the open space maintenance provisions and ownership options of Section 1126, shall apply. - b.
-In addition to the provisions of Section 1126, restrictions meeting Township specifications shall be placed on the natural area to be held in common. - c.
-The party or organization responsible for the maintenance of the natural area shall be clearly identified in the deed.
+The restrictions shall provide for the continuance of the resource protection areas in accordance with the provisions of this Ordinance. - Other mechanisms for ensuring the continued protection of identified c. resources, such as conservation easements, may also be considered and used if approved by the Township.

+2. Protected Resource Areas Held In Common.

+- For resource protected areas held in common, the open space maintenance a. provisions and ownership options of Section 1126, shall apply. - b.
+In addition to the provisions of Section 1126, restrictions meeting Township specifications shall be placed on the natural area to be held in common. - The party or organization responsible for the maintenance of the natural c. area shall be clearly identified in the deed.
 The restrictions shall provide for the continuance of the resource protected areas in accordance with the provisions of this Ordinance.
 In addition, restrictions on protected areas shall be included in the development's declaration of covenants, easements, or restrictions or similar documents regulating the use of property and setting forth methods for maintaining open space.
 A copy of such documents shall be provided to the Township.